-Her classes are inspiring and challenging, but Heidi's focus on the underlying principles and fundamentals of the dance allows her to break down the most difficult concepts and moves, making them easy to understand and incorporate.
+Heidi offers classes promoting that understanding in our community, including history lectures, race and appropriation lectures, and dance classes focused on blues aesthetics, blues idiom dances and specific styles of blues music.
+Her classes are inspiring and challenging, focusing on the underlying principles and fundamentals of the dance.
+She can break down the most difficult concepts and moves, making them easy to understand and incorporate.
 Heidi is able to communicate and instill in her students a love of dance and a dedication to the learning process.
-Most importantly, her classes will put some serious 'boom boom boom' and 'aw haw haw haw' in your dancing.
+Her classes will put some serious 'boom boom boom' and 'aw haw haw haw' in your dancing.

 Timothy O'Neill- Los Angeles